isubasinghe/bitdb/README.md

 # bitdb

+## Performance
+As expected on such a performance oriented (memory based) database, I was able to get 100,000 inserts in just 600ms.

 ## TODO
   * Migrate to CTrie or HAMT based on Ideal Hash Trees paper for in memory store
   * This implementation can be used to support prefixes in keys by making slight modifications in how the insertion/search process works.
 Prefixes of keys are important because we can use this for searching by prefix